2017 NFL Draft: First Impressions of First Round

 Every team that picked in the first round Thursday will say they got their board’s top guy.
 And that they couldn’t believe he was still available.
 Some of this will be true, and some of it false.
 Most of it will be a bit of both.

 What always skews the equation is how a player fits his new team’s scheme.
-It’s not as simple as a team having a need at a position and finding a man who plays that position.
+It’s not as simple as a team having a need at a position and a man who plays that position.
 It’s about how that man plays the position.

 • DAY 2 MOCK DRAFT: Emily Kaplan takes a shot at predicting how Rounds 2 and 3 will shake out, including where DeShone Kizer, Dalvin Cook, Davis Webb, Joe Mixon and others will land

-The most fascinating illustration is the Panthers’ selection, eighth overall, of Stanford Swiss Army Knife Christian McCaffrey.
+The most fascinating illustration is the Panthers’ selection, eighth overall, of Stanford Swiss Army knife Christian McCaffrey.
 GM Dave Gettleman will surely say McCaffrey was their top running back choice.
 Most likely, the top choice was actually LSU bruiser Leonard Fournette (taken fourth overall by Jacksonville).

-Disclaimer: if McCaffrey turns out to be a transcendent NFL talent, then these next few paragraphs will be rendered moot.
+Disclaimer: If McCaffrey turns out to be a transcendent NFL talent, then these next few paragraphs will be rendered moot.
 But truly transcendent talents rarely come around.
-If McCaffrey winds up just being a versatile, dynamic weapon like many scouts expect, then there’s a fascinating disconnect with him in Carolina.
+If McCaffrey winds up just being a versatile, dynamic weapon, as many scouts expect, then there’s a fascinating disconnect with him in Carolina.

-Players like McCaffrey, who can line up anywhere and are most dangerous in space, are built for spread offenses that are predicated on quick-timed passing games.
+Players such as McCaffrey, who can line up anywhere and are most dangerous in space, are built for spread offenses that are predicated on quick-timed passing games.
 Think Darren Sproles or Randall Cobb.
-The reason for this is that the mismatches the running back creates by flexing to receiver often reveals the coverage before the snap.
+The reason for this is that the mismatches the running back creates by flexing to receiver often reveal the coverage before the snap.
 That information is what helps the QB get the ball out quickly.

 The Panthers can’t run a quick-strike passing game.
 That system demands precise ball-placement and timing.
 Cam Newton is not that type of quarterback.
 He’s a deep-dropback power thrower.

 The Panthers know this.
-Not only have they built a passing game on deep dropbacks, they’ve also acquired big, methodical receivers for Newton (Kelvin Benjamin, first round in 2014; Devin Funchess, second round in 2015; Greg Olsen via trade in 2011).
+Not only have they built a passing game on deep dropbacks, but they’ve also acquired big, methodical receivers for Newton (Kelvin Benjamin, first round in 2014; Devin Funchess, second round in 2015; Greg Olsen via trade in 2011).
 They haven’t selected the Sproles or Cobb type players because those guys don’t fit Newton or the scheme.

 • PETER KING'S WEEKLY HOT READ: Want more insider information from Peter King?
 Check out The MMQB Hot Read.

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.